-L&G Re

-Legal & General Reinsurance Company Limited.
+L&G Re 2 Legal & General Reinsurance Company No.2 Limited.

-L&G Re Board

-Legal & General Reinsurance Company Limited's Board of directors.

-Liability driven investment ("LDI")

-A form of investing in which the main goal is to gain sufficient assets to meet all liabilities, both current and future.
+L&G Re Board Legal & General Reinsurance Company Limited's Board of directors.
+Liability driven investment ("LDI") A form of investing in which the main goal is to gain sufficient assets to meet all liabilities, both current and future.
 This form of investing is most prominent in final salary pension plans, whose liabilities can often reach into billions of pounds for the largest of plans.

-Lifetime Mortgages

-An equity release product aimed at people aged 60 years and over.
+Lifetime Mortgages An equity release product aimed at people aged 60 years and over.
 It is a mortgage loan secured against the customer's house.
 Customers do not make any monthly payments and continue to own and live in their house until they move into long-term care or on death.
-A no negative equity guarantee exists such that if the house value on repayment is insufficient to cover the outstanding loan, any shortfall is borne by the lender

-Liquidity coverage ratio ("LCR")

-The measure of exposure to liquidity risk.
+A no negative equity guarantee exists such that if the house value on repayment is insufficient to cover the outstanding loan, any shortfall is borne by the lender.
+Liquidity coverage ratio ("LCR") The measure of exposure to liquidity risk.
 The LCR is defined as total sources of liquidity divided by total liquidity requirements.

+LoC Letter of Credit.

 Longevity

 Risk associated with increasing life expectancy trends among policyholders and pensioners.

+M

 Matching adjustment ("MA")

 An adjustment to the risk-free interest rate term structure used to calculate the best estimate present value of a portfolio of eligible insurance obligations.
 Its use is subject to prior supervisory approval where certain eligibility criteria are met.

+MΙ

 Management information.

 Mortality rate

 Rate of death, influenced by age, gender and health, used in pricing and calculating liabilities for future policyholders of life and annuity products, which contain mortality risks.

+0

 Own Funds

 The amount of capital available to cover a firm's BSCR.

 Outsourcing Policy

 Legal & General Group's Outsourcing and Essential Supplier Services Policy.

 P

 Pension risk transfer ("PRT")

 PRT represents bulk annuities bought by entities that run final salary pension schemes to reduce their responsibilities by closing the schemes to new members and passing the assets and obligations to insurance providers.

 PRA

 Prudential Regulation Authority was created as a part of the Bank of England by the Financial Services Act (2012) and is responsible for the prudential regulation and supervision of insurance companies in the UK.

 R

+ReCC

+The Company's Capital Committee.

+ReRC The Company's Risk Committee.

 Risk Appetite

 The aggregate level and types of risk a company is willing to assume in its exposures and business activities in order to achieve its business objectives.

 Risk margin ("RM")

 The cost of providing funds to cover the Bermuda Solvency Capital Requirements over the lifetime of the associated insurance policies.
 The approach for calculating the risk margin is prescribed in BMA regulations.

 S

+SBA

+Scenario-based approach.